How to Prevent Slips, Trips and Falls in the Workplace

 PROVIDE safety gear and make sure it's used properly -- from TOE to HEAD.

-Sure, protection usually starts from the head (literally), but in the context of slips, trips and falls, the accident usually occurs at the feet.
-Nevertheless, when a fall is not totally avoided, you want to make sure bodily injuries are minimized, especially on critical body parts:
+Sure, protection usually starts from the head (figuratively), but in the context of slips, trips and falls, the accident usually occurs at the feet.
+Nevertheless, when a fall is not totally avoided, you want to make sure bodily injuries are minimised, especially on critical body parts:

 Firstly, and most importantly, make sure your staff know how to put the safety gear on, move around with it, and discard/store it after use.